 To be admitted to the sports science study programs (teaching qualification B.A. and additional subject M.Ed.), you must evidence a sports admissions test (or waiver thereof).
 Please heed the application deadlines (15 May) and the instruction handout.

-As provided by the State Higher Education Act, all prospective students for a Bachelor’s study program must participate in a studies orientation process.
+As provided by the State Higher Education Act, all prospective students for a Bachelor’s study program must participate in a studies orientation process and upload it during the enrollment.
 It is left to the universities how this orientation is to look in practice.
 The orientation processes listed on the following web page are accepted by the Univeristy of Stuttgart.

 In general: Applicants for the teaching qualification study programs must arrange for a special orientation test (CCT).
 Applicants to all other study programs can choose from a variety of orientation processes.
 Students switching study programs have to provide evidence of an orientation process only if they apply for at least one subject in the 1st regular semester.